YuxiTang174/YT/README.md

 # Example of work

-The main task is to work towards writing a function get_classification() to find out the classification of an award based on the records of 3 years of study of a given student.
+The main task is to write a function get_classification() to find out every LSE student's classification of an award based on the records of 3 years of study of a given student.

-Here are some rules and important values for calculating the classification:

 Resit rule: